Wrinkling and Haefliger structures: Introduction

+For \'etale spaces we emphasized the distinction between the \'etale and Whitney topologies, which was important to discuss parametric statements.
+For $\SR$-microbundles we similarly speak of \textit{concordances} and \textit{Whitney continuous families}.
+The former is an $\SR$-microbundle over $M \times I$.
+The latter consists of a microbundle $E \to M \times I$, with a homotopy of foliations $\SF_t$ on $M \times \{t\}$ each endowed with a transverse $\SR$-structure $F_t$ inducing an $M \times I$-family of solutions of $\SR$ that varies continuously in $t$ for the Whitney topology.

+It is the notion of a Whitney continuous family that we need for the parametric analogue of \cref{thm:wrinklingMicro}.
+We point out that in the statement below, if the $F_k$ are holonomic over $\Op(M') $ and whenever $k \in Op(K') $, this implies that the microbundles $\exp(F_k)$ are a Whitney continuous family of $\SR$-microbundles when restricted to $\Op(M')$ or whenever $k \in Op(K')$.

-For \'etale spaces we emphasised the distinction between the \'etale and Whitney topologies.
-This was important in order to discuss parametric statements.
-For $\GammaR$-microbundles one can similarly talk about \textbf{concordances} and \textbf{Whitney continuous families}.
-Parametric statements differ drastically between the two.
-We need the latter for the parametric analogue of Theorem \ref{thm:wrinklingMicro}: \begin{theorem} Let $M$ be an $n$-manifold manifold.
-Let $K$ be compact manifold serving as parameter space.
-Let $F_k : M \rightarrow J^r\Psi$ be a $K$-family of sections.
-Suppose that they are holonomic over a neighbourhood of a closed subset $M' \subset M$ and whenever $k$ belongs to a neighbourhood of a closed subset $K' \subset K$.
-This means that they restrict to a Whitney continuous family of $\GammaR$-microbundles close to $K'$ and $M'$.
+\begin{restatable*}{thm}{wrinklingMicroParametric} Let $M$ be an $m$-dimensional manifold and let $\SR$ be an open and $\Diff$-invariant relation of dimension $n=m$.
+Let $K$ be a compact manifold serving as parameter space.
+Let $F_k : M \rightarrow \SR \subset J^r\Psi$ be a $K$-family of formal solutions.
+Suppose that they are holonomic over a neighborhood of a closed subset $M' \subset M$ and whenever $k$ belongs to a neighborhood of a closed subset $K' \subset K$.

-Then, there exists a Whitney continuous family of tangential $\GammaR$-microbundles $(TM,\SF_k,G_k)$ homotopic to $\exp(F_k)$, relative to $M'$ and $K'$. \end{theorem} We dedicate the rest of the introduction to spelling out some variations and consequences of our main theorems.
+Then, there exists a Whitney continuous family of tangential $\SR$-microbundles $(TM,\SF_k,G_k)$ that is homotopic to $\exp(F_k)$ via formal $\SR$-microbundles, relative to $M'$ and $K'$. \end{restatable*}